letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

    "
    WiFi#ChangedAccesspoint
    ","
-   Triggered when the ESP has changed to access point, will also trigger first time the unit connects to the wifi.
+   Triggered when the ESP has changed to access point, will also trigger first time the unit connects to the Wi-Fi.
    ","

    .. code-block:: html

      on MQTTimport#Connected do
 	  Publish %sysname%/status,AP changed
 	 endon